How to Choose the Best Free SEO Tools for your Business

 A citation is simply a mention of your name, address, and phone number (NAP) on another website online.
 The most common citations are business directories like Yelp, Bing Local, and even Facebook business pages.

-Moz Local is one of the best tools available to quickly audit your citations.
-You’ll see if your information is consistent across all directories, if you’re missing any important directories, and if you have duplicate listings that could be dragging down your rankings.
+Moz Local is one of the best tools to audit your citations quickly.
+You’ll see if your information is consistent across all directories, if you’re missing any important directories, and if you have duplicate listings that could drag down your rankings.

 7. ImportXML

-OK, this one isn’t exactly a tool, it’s a formula that is available in Google Spreadsheets.
-If you’re comfortable with spreadsheets, but you’re not familiar with ImportXML, then you’re going to love this!
+OK, this one isn’t a tool; it’s a formula available in Google Spreadsheets.
+If you’re comfortable with spreadsheets but you’re not familiar with ImportXML, then you’re going to love this!

-For example, you can pull the current title tag, meta description, and even headers of a webpage into a single sheet, so you can review and document edits.
+For example, you can pull the current title tag, meta description, and even webpage headers into a single sheet so you can review and document edits.
 Here’s a quick primer on using ImportXML for SEO.

 This is a huge time saver!